psc-g/psc-g.github.io/content/posts/research/rl/tandem.md

 variation over seeds.
 In comparative plots, **boldface** entries indicate the default Tandem DQN configuration, and <span style="color:grey">gray</span>
 lines always correspond to the active agent’s performance.

+See the [top of the post](/posts/research/rl/tandem) for links to the source code.

 ### The Tandem Effect